mark-heiple/RUDI/README.md

 * Up to two seasonal periods can be defined, a value of 1 means no season.
 Seasonal periods are much more processor intensive than no seasons.
 Big seasonal periods are more processor intensive than short periods.

+* Number of Backtest Steps - the number backtest windows that will be forecasted and tested.
+This is limited to a maximum of 6.
+This greatly slows processing.

+* Backtest Window Size - The number of steps forecasted for each backtest step.

 * Backtest Holdout Samples - The number of holdout samples for backtesting.
-The number of holdout samples is limited to 6.
-Large numbers of holdout samples greatly increases the processing required.

-* Backtest Window Size - The number of steps forecasted for each backtest step.
+This based on the Number of Backtest Steps and Backtest Window Size.

 * Forecast Horizon (defaults to 1) - The number of out of sample steps to forecast.
 Short forecast horizons don't look very interesting.

-* Number of Steps in Horizon - The number of steps to forecast.
-This defaults to 1, which isn't very interesting.

 Note that RUDI does not preserve models.
 Any changes, including the Forecast Horizon, requires RUDI to re-run all of the models.